Seventy Five Mile Beach On K'gari (Fraser Island)

 If you're self-driving it's recommended you download a pdf of the tide times, as K'gari has limited mobile coverage.
 The highway is also used as a landing strip for scenic flights and those flying to and from the island, which can also hold up traffic.
 It is certainly not your typical highway!

-Driving along the sand highway of Fraser Island is a must while spending time in Australia.
-The scenery is unbeatable as you have open ocean on one side and island views on the other as you make your way around.
-Along 75 mile Beach you will also find Indian Head Lookout, Champagne Pools, and the Maheno Shipwreck, among others, which are all top highlights on the island.
+Driving along the sand highway of K'gari (Fraser Island) is a must while spending time in Australia.
+The scenery is unbeatable as you have the open ocean on one side and island views on the other as you make your way around.
+Along 75 Mile Beach, you will also find Indian Head Lookout, Champagne Pools, and the Maheno Shipwreck, among others, which are all highlights of the island.

 You can also spot some iconic K'gari wildlife during your treks up and down 75 Mile Beach.
 Dingos often make an appearance, particularly at sunrise or sunset.
 Just remember that these Australian wild dogs can potentially be dangerous, so only admire these creatures from a distance!
 And during the winter months, be on the lookout for migrating humpback whales breaching offshore!

 Swimming In K'gari's Oceans

 It should be noted that while the beach is a great place to drive and explore, it is not ideal for swimming.
 Even though the water may look tempting, K'gari's oceans are not safe for swimming.
 There is a large shark population that hangs out in the oceans around K'gari.
 Also, the currents here are too strong for swimmers to handle.